 - Try to cover small parts of all 4 sections every day.
 This can be done by dividing your syllabus into chunks beforehand

 - After completing concepts for the day, take up mock tests, questions from previous years’ from the concepts you just studied

 - Make sure you introduce breaks in between your timetable.
-Make use of the break to go for a walk or to indulge in your favourite sport/ watching your favourite series for a brief period of time.
+Make use of the break to go for a walk or to indulge in your favorite sport/ watching your favorite series for a brief period of time.

 - Remember, health is the most important aspect.
 One must eat well and get a sound sleep.

 Familiarize With NEET Material

 One of the most common approaches, which students take up when they have 6 months to prepare for NEET is that they quickly grab the syllabi and start studying, which actually should not be the undertaking.
 Before getting to the nitty-gritty, aspirants should run through the question papers/sample papers to get a gist of the level of questions.
 This proves to be a good tactic to kick start your preparations.

 Candidates must learn and practice mock tests, work on mistakes all at once.
 Studying from previous years’ papers/sample papers/mock tests will help candidates in solving objective type questions, understand the topics from which questions appear, and most importantly, getting habituated with cracking the paper within three hours.